Using Verbals and Verbal Phrases for Better Writing

 – Knowing is half the battle.

 Gerund phrases often look like participial phrases.
 The big difference is that they’re always nouns, while participial phrases are always adjectives.
+Here are some gerund verbal phrase examples:

 – NOUN: I love writing custom content.